rackerlabs/docs-developer-blog/_posts/2020-07-02-mlops-foundations-powered-by-rackspace-technologys-model-factory.md

 the intended results because of inadequate considerations of the shift in people, processes, and platforms needed to operate in a responsive, agile technology environment effectively.
-The new Rackspace ML Operations Foundations offering (MLOps), powered by the Rackspace Technology Model Factory Framework, can help you innovate your data landscape, even if you don't have all the technical expertise to efficiently move ML models into production.
+The new Rackspace ML Operations Foundations offering (MLOps), powered by the Rackspace Technology Model Factory Framework, can help you innovate your data landscape, even if you don't have all the technical expertise to move ML models into production efficiently.

 <!-- more -->

-The Rackspace Technology built our Model Factory Framework with open source tools that enable rapid development, training, scoring, and deployment of models.
+Rackspace Technology built our Model Factory Framework with open source tools that enable rapid development, training, scoring, and deployment of models.
 We can tailor the MLOps solution to specific workflows and business needs through customization around the Model Factory Framework.
 Rackspace leverages the innovative capabilities of the cloud to help customers build new revenue streams, increase efficiency, and deliver incredible experiences.